 We’ve all experienced websites which are unreliable, and appear to be offline when we need to access them.
-Perhaps you have had a similar experience with your own website, and know how damaging downtime can be to your bottom line and to your brand image.
+Perhaps you have had a similar experience with your own website, and know-how damaging downtime can be to your bottom line and to your brand image.

 Whether a website is ‘down’ for an extended period of time, or for a matter of minutes, it can be extremely frustrating for anyone who is trying to access the site in that period.
-With improvements in cyber-security, computer hardware and hosting coverage, website downtime is arguably less common than it was 5-10 years ago.
+With improvements in cyber-security, computer hardware, and hosting coverage, website downtime is arguably less common than it was 5-10 years ago.
 However, this means that users are accustomed to having the information they require at their fingertips at all times.
-An experience with a website that is unable to meet these high standards is likely to result in a lasting negative impression than may be hard to shift.
+An experience with a website that is unable to meet these high standards is likely to result in a lasting negative impression that may be hard to shift.